Guy Maddin

-Guy Maddin (born February 28, 1956) is a Canadian screenwriter, director, author, cinematographer, film editor and installation artist.
-He is known for his fascination with lost Silent-era films and for incorporating their aesthetics into his own work.
-Maddin was appointed to the Order of Canada, the country's highest civilian honour, in 2012.
+Guy Maddin (born February 28, 1956) is a Canadian screenwriter, director, author, cinematographer, film editor, and installation artist.
+He is known for his incorporation of Silent-era film aesthetic into his work.
+Maddin was appointed to the Order of Canada in 2012.

-Maddin began serving as a visiting lecturer at Harvard University's Department of Art, Film, and Visual Studies in 2015.
+Maddin served as a visiting lecturer at Harvard University's Department of Art, Film, and Visual Studies from 2015 to 2018.